IndigoPurple/ART_Video/README.md

 ```

 ## Dataset
-The videos used in our experiments are available at [OneDrive](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/zhaoyp_connect_hku_hk/EUiZDLQQxCFEmPHHeGf-sFIBjMAIfffMQN4KA_fbcQjceg?e=CsQVL8) and Baidu Netdisk (to appear soon).
+The videos used in our experiments are available at [OneDrive](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/zhaoyp_connect_hku_hk/EUiZDLQQxCFEmPHHeGf-sFIBjMAIfffMQN4KA_fbcQjceg?e=CsQVL8).

 Please extract `video.zip` to `video` folder.